OpenBB-finance/OpenBB/CONTRIBUTING.md

 In this function:

-- We use the same log and api decorators as in the model.
+- We use the same log and API decorators as in the model.
 - We define the columns we want to show to the user.
 - We get the data from the fmp_model function
 - We check if there is data.
 If something went wrong, we don't want to show it, so we print a message and return.
 Note that because we have error messages in both the model and view, there will be two print outs.
 If you wish to just show one, it is better to handle in the model.